1.1 Background of the study

 1.50 – 2.49 = Disagree; 1.00 – 1.49 = Strongly Disagree

-The represents the elements of the fresh graduate’s employability in relation to the soft competence of the individual.
-From the data gathered, the overall evaluation was at 3.91 which was ranked as strongly agree to the fact that the competence of an individual is directly connected to the employability of the person.
-It is therefore clear that the employers expect the graduates to maintain some element of discipline as well as possess the technical competence from training in the colleges and institutions.
+This represents the elements of the fresh graduate’s employability in relation to the soft competence of the individual.
+From the data gathered, the overall evaluation was at 3.91, which was ranked as strongly agreeing with the fact that the competence of an individual is directly connected to the employability of the person.
+It is, therefore, clear that employers expect graduates to maintain some element of discipline and possess technical competence from training in colleges and institutions.
 Thus, there are a number of attributes, knowledge and skills that are essential to the employers and the graduates should have before they are employed.

-The creativity to do the job given as well as efficient communication skills of the person ranked the highest with the mean of 4.00 in the data collected which was ranked as strongly agree.
-To show that above all the qualifications, the graduates must possess the will to do the work as well as have the effective communication skills which are considered to be very vital to the market labour.
-Moreover, the companies requires the workers who are capable of thinking on their feet, and take the necessary action without waiting for other people to inform them on what to do.
-Overall, this kind of flexibility as well as courage is what thrusts the organizations and teams to revolutionize and overcome the high competition in the market.
-Moreover, from the table, the graduates with the capabilities to resolve conflicts appropriately ranked the least, and rated as strongly agree.
-In other terms, the market does not require the graduates who can only resolve conflicts since there are no conflicts to me resolved in the market but to fairly compete with other organizations.
+The creativity to do the job given, as well as the efficient communication skills of the person, ranked the highest with a mean of 4.00 in the data collected, which was ranked as strongly agree.
+To show that above all the qualifications, the graduates must possess the will to do the work as well as have effective communication skills, which are considered to be very vital to the market labour.
+Moreover, companies require workers who are capable of thinking on their feet and taking the necessary action without waiting for other people to inform them on what to do.
+Overall, this kind of flexibility, as well as courage, is what thrusts organizations and teams to revolutionize and overcome the high competition in the market.
+Moreover, from the table, the graduates with the capabilities to resolve conflicts appropriately ranked the least and rated as strongly agree.
+In other words, the market does not require graduates who can only resolve conflicts since there are no conflicts to be resolved in the market, but they must fairly compete with other organizations.

 Table 7: Employability and Work Experience